deeplearning4j/deeplearning4j/deepautoencoder.md

 In other words, to train a deep autoencoder, pretrain a net a your choice.
 The pretraining can leverage DL4J’s distributed architecture.

-You then feed this pretrained net into a DeepAutoEncoder object that will produce the associated decoder, and from there you call "finetune."
-This type of fine-tuning doesn't use labels for classification.
-It's using the pretrained net's output as its input, in order to reconstruct.
+You then feed this pretrained net into a DeepAutoEncoder object that will produce the associated decoder, and from there you call “finetune.”
+This type of fine-tuning doesn’t use labels for classification.
+It’s using the pretrained net’s output as its input, in order to reconstruct.

-If you don’t have a prebuilt net, just call "train" on a net that's been passed in, which will then have the decoder copied from the encoder’s architecture.
+If you don’t have a prebuilt net, just call “train” on a net that’s been passed in, which will then have the decoder copied from the encoder’s architecture.

-### training nuances
+### Training nuances

-At the stage of the decoder's backpropagation, the learning rate should be lowered, or made slower.
-It should be somewhere between 1e-3 and 1e-6, depending on whether you're handling binary or continuous data, respectively.
+At the stage of the decoder’s backpropagation, the learning rate should be lowered, or made slower.
+It should be somewhere between 1e-3 and 1e-6, depending on whether you’re handling binary or continuous data, respectively.

 ### image search